jyeohamilton/WarhornReportingExample/README.md

 # WarhornReportingExample
-Example .NET (C#) code for querying Warhorn and generating reporting stats for an event.
+Example .NET (C#) code for a console app that queries Warhorn and generating reporting stats for an event.